Student Credit Center

 Establish a consistent work history.
 Creditors consider your work history and income before they extend credit, so start applying after you have had a job for at least 6 months.

 Start small by applying for gas or department store credit cards.
 These are easier to qualify for than major credit cards.
-Just make sure your credit information (payment history) will be reported to the national credit bureaus.
+Just make sure your credit information (payment history) will be reported to the national credit reporting agencies.
 (There is no point applying for and paying credit bills if there is no record of it.)

 Try applying for a secured credit card at your bank.
 This type of card is easier to obtain than a major credit card because a secured card operates more like a debit card.
 You deposit your money into a savings account for security, and the funds from your purchases are subtracted from the money the bank already has from you.
 (Please note: the required deposit amount and APR vary by credit card, so do your research before you apply.)

 Take out a small loan to establish credit history.
 Timely payments on a small loan reflect very well on your credit report.
 If you do not qualify for a loan by yourself, consider asking a close friend or relative with established credit to co-sign the loan.
 Be careful!
-If you do get a co-signer, it is even more important for you to keep your payments current, because the loan history will also appear on your co-signer’s credit report.When you do obtain credit, always pay your bills on time and keep your balances to a minimum.
-These simple steps will ensure you have and maintain a strong credit score.
+If you do get a co-signer, it is even more important for you to keep your payments current, because the loan history will also appear on your co-signer’s credit report.

 Finally, check your credit report twice a year once you have established credit.
 This is to make sure the national credit bureaus are reporting your credit data accurately and to protect yourself against fraudulent activity.
 If you do find incorrect entries on your report, dispute them immediately.
-Don’t let your good credit suffer unnecessarily.Definition: APR Annual Percentage Rate.
-The yearly cost of a loan, including interest, insurance, and the origination fee [points], expressed as a percentage.
-Often applied to credit cards, mortgages, and automobile financing.
+Don’t let your good credit suffer unnecessarily.

 III.
 Maintaining Your Good Credit